bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 and variational inference.
 You can check out my previous post on MCMC but in general it's quite slow since it involves repeated sampling but your approximation can get arbitrarily close to the actual distribution (given enough time).
-Variational inference on the other hand is a strict approximation that is much faster because we can find an approximation via an optimizing problem.
+Variational inference on the other hand is a strict approximation that is much faster because it is an optimizing problem.
 It also can quantify the lower bound on the marginal likelihood, which can help with model selection.

 Now going back to our problem, we want to find an approximate distribution :math:`Q` that minimizes (reverse) KL divergence.
 Starting from reverse KL